jacek-niezgoda/sample-batis/README.md

-This sample project for practising iBatis
+This is a sample project for practising iBatis